IIIF/api/source/auth/2.0/index.md

 Additionally, the IIIF community has the following goals for this specification:

-* A IIIF client should not accept credentials and authenticate the user itself; the server hosting the content must be responsible for capturing credentials from a user and the IIIF viewer needs no knowledge of or access to this exchange.
+* A IIIF client should not accept credentials and authenticate the user itself; the server hosting the content must be responsible for capturing credentials from a user and the IIIF viewer needs no knowledge of or access to this exchange. <!-- One aim of the eventual updated auth spec _could_ be to allow an extension mechanism where aware clients can do this -->
 * A browser-based IIIF client must be able to maintain its own internal state during an authentication flow.
 That is, it must be able to stay running while the user interacts with third parties in another tab.
 * A registry of trusted domains should not be required; anyone should be able to create any kind of viewer and run it from anywhere.
 * Institutions should be able to work with their existing authentication systems without modifying them: this specification can provide a bridge to existing systems without requiring that the systems themselves be changed.